This post may contain affiliate links. Please see our disclosure policy.

 How do I store leftovers?

-Allow the mashed potatoes to come to room temperature in a glass container and store in the fridge for three days.
+Allow the mashed potatoes to come to room temperature in a glass container, cover, and store in the fridge for up to three days.

 Can I make this recipe ahead of time?